TwistPHP/TwistPHP/docs/getting-started/3-Controllers.md

 				return $this -> _view( 'pages/home.tpl', $arrContent );
 			}

+			// The _fallback() function is called when no other function matches
-			// This method is declared in the BaseController, but let's redeclare it public function _fallback() {
+			// (This method is declared in the BaseController, but let's redeclare it) public function _fallback() {
 				// ...how amusing!
 				Error::errorPage( 418 );